LGBTQIA+ inclusion in sailing and boating FAQs

 Learn more

-4. What is the LGBTQIA+ Network?
+3. What is the LGBTQIA+ Network?

 The RYA LGBTQIA+ Network is for anyone interested in collaborating with the RYA to identify barriers to participation for members of the LGBTQIA+ communities.
 The aim of the network is to help develop strategies and initiatives to break down barriers.
 Ultimately making boating activities accessible and inclusive for all, regardless of their sexual orientation, sex or gender identity.

-This Pride Month commemorates the 1-year anniversary of the RYA LGBTQIA+ Network.
 We welcome any new members who wish to be involved.
 To join the network, please email the RYA's Equality Team.

 There are many things you can do to show your support for LGBTQIA+ communities across your own networks such as:

-• Be bold - if you are an RYA affiliated club or recognised training centre, join us by sharing our social media content to show your support!
+• Be bold - if you are an RYA affiliated club or recognised training centre, join us by sharing our social media content to show your support.

 • Be visible - communicate to all staff, volunteers, members and participants and highlight activities, local events, articles, and blogs.
 Display them in lifts, corridors, notice boards, changing rooms, bars or in windows.